jamsocket/driftdb/docs/docs/api.md

 # API

 A DriftDB instance is represented by a URL that points to the root path to its API.
-For a Jamsocket.live instance, this looks like `https://api.jamsocket.live/db/<YOUR_ACCESS_KEY_HERE>`.
+For a [Jamsocket.Live](https://jamsocket.live) instance, this looks like `https://api.jamsocket.live/db/<YOUR_ACCESS_KEY_HERE>`.
 For a local dev instance, it may be `http://localhost:8000`.

 All API endpoints below are relative to this root path.